chengggit/YouTube-Music-Dynamic-Theme/README.md

    [![Install directly with Stylus](https://img.shields.io/badge/Install%20directly%20with-Stylus-00adad.svg)](https://raw.githubusercontent.com/chengggit/Youtube-Music-Dynamic-Theme/refs/heads/main/mycustom.user.css)

 **Unfortunately, I’ve decided to discontinue the Stylus theme.
 Maintaining and porting two separate versions for Stylus and Better Lyrics has become too draining, so it will no longer receive updates.**

-**Browser Notes:**

-- Background transitions don’t work in Firefox yet.
-- Search box background blur only works in Firefox, not sure why it doesn’t in Chromium-based browsers.

 ## Previews